 Harassment of any sort is a serious breach of NWSC policy.
 The College will take prompt and appropriate corrective action, up to and including termination of employment, expulsion, and/or other sanctions against anyone who engages in harassment.
-If you believe you have been the subject of harassment, report the alleged conduct immediately to the Programs Manager or another senior College official.
+If you believe you have been the subject of harassment, report the alleged conduct immediately to the Director of Student Services & Programs or another senior College official.
 NWSC prohibits any form of retaliation against any employee or student for filing a complaint or for assisting in a complaint investigation.